 Check the babies over for wounds or discharge from the nose or mouth as well as diarrhea before giving them to the mom.

-Tips To Spot Under Fed Babies
+Tips To Spot Under-Fed Baby Bunnies

 Choosing The Right Foster Mother

 It’s not a sweet calm ordeal when mamma jumps in the box.
-Its whoever comes first gets the food.
+It’s whoever comes first gets the food.

 - Then put the new babies underneath the foster mother’s babies.
 This will help cover up the smell of the new babies and make them smell like her own.